spacetelescope/science-platform-images/doc/FRAMEWORK.md

 /opt/common-scripts/env-update <env>     # Add .conda or .pip lists after other install steps, particulary for `base` ...
 ```
 These commands generally produce improved diagnostics relative to pip defaults and also do a better job with frozen builds.
 They compile loosely constrained conda or pip requirements into fully pinned requirements.yml and requirements.txt.
-Ultimately a frozen or chilly environment is built with respect to requirements.* rather than on-the-fly dependency resolution.
+Ultimately a frozen is built with respect to requirements.* rather than on-the-fly dependency resolution.

 `env-update` predates and does not use pip-tools so it may degrade or break earlier dependency solutions.
 With the exception of retroactively updating the `base` environment `env-update` should be avoided unless called implicitly by other scripts.